seanfitz121/gym-tracker-p/GDPR_COMPLIANCE_DEPLOYMENT_GUIDE.md

 # GDPR Compliance & Privacy Feature Deployment Guide
+## 🇮🇪 Ireland-Based Company

 ## ✅ Implementation Complete

-All GDPR compliance and privacy features have been successfully implemented and are ready for deployment.
+All GDPR compliance and privacy features have been successfully implemented for an Ireland-based company and are ready for deployment.

 ---